Your 49 Week Old Baby – Development, Milestones & Care

 The sleeping process for breastfed and formula-fed babies is the same.
 The goal is always to transition from breastfeeding to sleep to falling asleep with a different form of comfort.
 This will be easier if some other adult other than the mother takes the role of putting the baby to sleep.
 This is because if it is the breastfeeding mother, then the baby will instinctively seek out for her breast.
 If it is another adult, like the father or a trusted grandparent, they can use techniques like cuddling, rocking, patting and singing lullabies to put the baby to sleep.
 If it is hard for you as a mother to hear your baby call for you, make sure to be elsewhere during this process.
 You can stop giving milk in a bottle anywhere between 12 and 18 months.
 As your baby gets familiar with the new bedtime routine of cuddling and singing, she will gradually accept these changes and no longer need the bottle or breastfeeding to sleep.
 If the transition is too hard on your baby due to things like illness or teething, wait for a few weeks and try again.

 Below are a few ways you can care for your 49-week old baby:

-- Use a fluoridated toothpaste to clean your baby’s teeth once her first tooth breaks through.
+- Use a fluoridated toothpaste to clean your baby’s teeth once her first tooth breaks through, but only if it has been suggested your baby’s paediatrician.
 Use only a small amount.
 This can help prevent your child from having tooth decay.

 - Interact with your baby as much as possible, talk to her constantly, point out things and read to her.
 This will help her pick up new words and use them more in her babbling.

-- Transition from bottles to sippy cups when your child approaches her first birthday.
+- Make the transition from bottles to sippy cups when your child approaches her first birthday.